SoulKa/template-replace-stream/README.md

 ![Duration vs File Size when replacing a single Variable](benchmarks/plots/size-vs-duration-with-one-replacement.png)

 Replacing a single variable in a 100MiB file takes only 6ms using a `TemplateReplaceStream`.
 Reading the whole file from the disk alone takes already more than 1ms.
-The `stream-replace-string` packages was omitted im this graph, as it took over 16s to process the 100MiB file.
+The `stream-replace-string` package was omitted in this graph, as it took over 16s to process the 100MiB file.

-## Replacing 10 thousand Template Variables in a large File
+### Replacing 10 thousand Template Variables in a large File

 ![Throughput vs. File Size when replacing a 10K Variables](benchmarks/plots/throughput-vs-data-size-with-10k-replacement.png)